-The USC Marshall Center for Global Supply Chain Management exists to connect the world through Global Supply Chain Management with Network, Education, and Advanced Research (NEAR).
+The USC Marshall Institute for Global Supply Chain Management exists to connect the world through Global Supply Chain Management with Network, Education, and Advanced Research (NEAR).

 In conjunction with the exponential growth of the global marketplace, demand for jobs in supply chain management continue to increase as well.
 Already, global supply chain management and all its facets account for 14% of the world’s GDP.
-According to the Journal of Commerce, by 2020 it is projected that there will be an astonishing 200,000 unfilled job positions in the realm of Global Supply Chain within The United States alone.
+According to the Journal of Commerce, by 2020 it is projected that there will be an astonishing 200,000 unfilled jobs in Global Supply Chain management within The United States alone.
 With the industry experiencing such aggressive expansion, the center will continue to grow alongside it with new partnerships and expansions to its network across the globe.

 It is becoming evident to entities operating on a global scale that supply chain and its functions encompass everything, including marketing, sourcing, manufacturing, logistics, inventory management, information technology, and customer relations.
 Global corporations are only now coming to realize that understanding how to operate effectively within the global supply chain is not simply a tactical function, it is an intrinsic business function.